bsovic23/klc-heat-map/README.md

 ## Table of Contents

 [Description](#description)

 [Tools](#tools)

 [Deployed_Application](#deployed-application)

 [Future_Developments](#future-developments)

 [Screenshots](#screenshots)

 ## Description

-This front-end react application is used to look at the recruiment efforts of the KLC team in the United States.
+This front-end react application is used to look at the participation in Kidney Learning Center Activities for the National Kidney Foundation.
+Users can interact with the app by selecting individual states, which then populateds the gray section with relevant information.
+The user can then see the breakdown of Urban vs Rural participation, as well as see the top five particiaption cities (detailed with their total N and Urban/Rural status).

 ## Tools